chapel-lang/chapel/doc/rst/language/spec/statements.rst

 can also be propagated by annotating ``leaveThis()`` with the ``throws`` tag and throwing the error.

-Manager expressions may also be nested within a manage statement.
+Multiple manager expressions may be present in a single manage statement.

    *Example (manage3.chpl)*.